-In addition to the courses required for the Ph.D. in Musicology, you must complete the following:
+In addition to the courses required for the Ph.D. in Musicology, the following must be completed:

-- Music 792 Independent Study in Performance Practice
+- MUS 792: Independent Study in Performance Practice

 - Produce a program and notes for the recital